European Neighbourhood Policy - South - education statistics

 Public expenditure on education

 Public expenditure on education as a share of GDP provides a measure of the relative importance given by governments to spending on education.
-Within the EU-28, the share of public expenditure on education during the period 2007-2014 was relatively stable, ranging from 4.9 % to 5.3 % (see Figure 1); the highest shares during this period were recorded towards the middle of the series, in 2009 and 2010, reflecting at least to some degree a reduction in overall economic activity due to the financial and economic crisis.
-The ratio of public expenditure relative to GDP fell below 4.9 % in the last two years for which data are available: in 2015 the ratio was 4.8 % and in 2016 it was 4.7 %.
+Within the EU-28, the share of public expenditure on education during the period 2008-2014 was relatively stable, ranging from 4.9 % to 5.2 % (see Figure 1); the highest shares during this period were recorded towards the middle of the series, in 2009 and 2010, reflecting at least to some degree a reduction in overall economic activity due to the financial and economic crisis.
+The ratio of public expenditure relative to GDP fell below 4.9 % in the last three years for which data are available: in 2015 the ratio was 4.8 %, in 2016 it was 4.7 % and in 2017 it was 4.6 %.

 In Israel, public spending on education was consistently higher than in the EU-28 when expressed as a share of GDP, while in Egypt the ratio was below the EU-28 average.
 Since 2009, Morocco has recorded a ratio that has been similar (within 0.2 percentage points) to that recorded in the EU-28.

-Across the world an estimated 750 million adults were unable to read or write in 2017, according to the UNESCO Institute for Statistics, with women accounting for approximately two thirds of this total.
-By contrast, 100 % of the population in the EU is literate.
+Across the world an estimated 773 million adults were unable to read or write in 2018, according to the UNESCO Institute for Statistics, with women accounting for approximately three fifths (63 %) of this total.
+By contrast, practically 100 % of the adult population in the EU-28 is literate.

-The information shown for 2017 in Figure 2 indicates that female literacy rates were much lower than male literacy rates in some of the ENP-South countries.
-This was particularly true for those countries which had lower overall literacy rates, for example, Morocco (2016 data) and Egypt.
+The information shown in Figure 2 indicates that female literacy rates were much lower than male literacy rates in some of the ENP-South countries.
+This was particularly true for those countries which had lower overall adult literacy rates, for example, Morocco (2016 data) and Egypt (2017 data).

-The highest literacy rates in 2017 among ENP-South countries were recorded in Israel (99.0 % for men and 97.6 % for women).
+The highest adult literacy rates among ENP-South countries were recorded in Israel (99.0 % for men and 97.6 % for women in 2017).
 Literacy rates for Palestine and Jordan were also relatively high and above the world average for male and female rates.

 Net enrolment rates

-Net enrolment rates among the ENP-South countries for primary education (classified according to the International Standard Classification of Education (ISCED) level 1) were often close to 100 %, peaking at 99.5 % of all primary school-aged children in Palestine (see Table 1), while the lowest rate among those ENP-South countries for which data are available was recorded in Jordan (85.7 %).
-An average for the EU-28 is not available, however the rates for the Member States in 2016 ranged from 87 % in Romania to 100 % in the United Kingdom.
+Net enrolment rates among the ENP-South countries for primary education (classified according to the International Standard Classification of Education (ISCED) level 1) were often close to 100 % (see Table 1).
+The lowest rate among those ENP-South countries for which data are available was recorded in Jordan (86.6 %).
+An average for the EU-28 is not available, however the rates for EU Member States in 2017 ranged from 83 % in Slovakia to 99 % in the United Kingdom, Sweden, France, Belgium, Germany, the Netherlands, Finland and Denmark.

 In most ENP-South countries, there were small differences between the sexes as regards the enrolment of boys and girls in primary education.
 In Egypt, the share of boys enrolled in primary education in 2017 was 3.5 percentage points lower than the corresponding share for girls (the biggest gender gap in favour of girls), while the only gap in favour of boys was a difference of 0.8 percentage points in Algeria (2015 data).

 In each of the ENP-South countries for which data are available, a smaller proportion of children were enrolled in lower secondary education (ISCED level 2), which generally starts around the age of 11 or 12 and lasts for three to five years.
-The highest net enrolment rate for lower secondary education was recorded in Palestine (93.8 %).
-By contrast, the lowest shares were recorded in Morocco, 58.1 % for boys and 56.4 % for girls.
+The highest net enrolment rate for lower secondary education was recorded in Palestine (97.8 %).
+By contrast, the lowest rates were recorded in Morocco (2017 data), 58.1 % for boys and 56.4 % for girls.

 Youth educational attainment

-Data for the ENP-South countries in 2017 show that the highest rate of youth educational attainment for men was 90.6 % in Algeria (2015 data), while for women it was 94.4 % in Israel.
+Recent data for the ENP-South countries show that the highest rate of youth educational attainment for men was 90.6 % in Algeria (2015 data), while for women it was 94.4 % in Israel (2017 data).
 The rates for women in Algeria and for men in Israel were also higher than the equivalent rates recorded across the EU-28.
 Among the remaining ENP-South countries for which data are available, the level of youth educational attainment was consistently lower than the EU-28 average both for men and for women.
-Palestine recorded the biggest gender gap (9.9 percentage points) in favour of young women for this level of education in 2017, while Morocco recorded the biggest gap (4.1 points; 2016 data) in favour of young men.
+Palestine recorded the biggest gender gap (10.9 percentage points) in favour of young women for this level of educational attainment in 2018, while Morocco recorded the biggest gap (4.1 points; 2016 data) in favour of young men.

-Figure 5 shows that in the EU-28, the ratio of male graduates in science and technology relative to the (male) population aged 20-29 years in 2016 was around double the equivalent ratio for women.
-By contrast, the gender gap in Palestine was much smaller; this reflected, at least in part, the high share of women who enrolled in tertiary education in Palestine.
-In Israel (2017 data) and Egypt, the gender gap was, in relative terms, similar to that in the EU-28.
+Figure 5 shows that in the EU-28, the ratio of male graduates in science and technology relative to the (male) population aged 20-29 years in 2017 was close to double the equivalent ratio for women.
+By contrast, the gender gap in Palestine was much smaller in 2018; this reflected, at least in part, the relatively high share of women who enrolled in tertiary education in Palestine.
+In Israel (2017 data) and Egypt (2016 data), the gender gap was, in relative terms, similar to that in the EU-28.
 In all three ENP-South countries for which data are available, the ratios for men and for women were considerably lower than in the EU-28.

 Source data for tables and graphs